pydio/pydio-doc-developer-guide/0_manual/4_building-your-own-flow/3_concurrency.md

 ## Synchronizing parallel tasks

 Handling parallelism is useful for resource optimisation.
-But as soon as multiple branches are launched in parallel, the "forget" about their siblings, and they will finish "when they want".
-Generally this is not an issue, but in some case you want to actually
+But as soon as multiple branches are launched in parallel, they "forget" about their siblings, and they will finish "when they want".
+Generally this is not an issue, but in some case you want to actually :

 - Launch many actions in parallel
 - Wait that they are all finished
 - Eventually collect and combine results from all these actions
 - And finally do something specific or carry on with the flow.

 This is in fact doable by setting a "Merge Action" on the output of an action : all branches that start from this action will be synchronized and re-combined into a unique message and the Merge Action will then be called.
-It can then be chained with other actions.

-To create a merge action, look for the "branch" button on the output of the parent action that will is dispatching parallel branches:
+To create a merge action, look for the "branch" button on the output of the parent action that is dispatching parallel branches:

 [:image:0_overview/merge-action-button-focus.png]